 “Best” is also circumstantial or based on application.
 A Stella SW is one of the best reels ever made but not the best for targeting brook trout.
 In short, defining “best” can be problematic.

 The Stella SW is the flagship spinning reel from the Shimano stables.
-There would be few spin reel experts that wouldn’t have the Stella listed in their top 3 offshore spinning reels.
+There wouldn’t be many pro anglers that wouldn’t have the Stella listed in their top 3 offshore spinning reels.

-Many will refer to the Shimano Stella, not as merely the best Shimano, but the best there is.
+Many experts, including myself, refer to the Shimano Stella, not as merely the best Shimano, but the best there is.

 I want to get readers away from the notion of “best shimano spinning reels” and focus more on identifying the best option for you.